Kachin State: Transportation

 There is a railroad between Myitkyina and Mandalay (through Sagaing).
-The train will takes 21–30 hours from Mandalay to Myitkyina.
+The train takes 21–30 hours from Mandalay to Myitkyina.

 Education

 Educational opportunities in Myanmar are extremely limited outside the main cities of Yangon and Mandalay.
 It is especially a problem in Kachin State where over 60 years of fighting between the government and insurgents has displaced thousands of people.
 The following is a summary of the education system in the state.

 Health care

 The general state of health care in Myanmar is poor.
 The military government spends anywhere from 0.5% to 3% of the country's GDP on health care, consistently ranking among the lowest in the world.
 Although health care is nominally free, in reality, patients have to pay for medicine and treatment, even in public clinics and hospitals.
 Public hospitals lack many of the basic facilities and equipment.
 In general, the health care infrastructure outside of Yangon and Mandalay is extremely poor but is especially worse in remote areas like Kachin State.
 The following is a summary of the public health care system in the state.